Equatorial Guinea

 Agreement: Undisclosed

-As of mid-January text and details of the agreement with Equatorial Guinea to accept third country nationals had not been disclosed.
+The details of the agreement with Equatorial Guinea to accept third country nationals has not been disclosed.
 The Trump administration concluded a deal through the U.S. Embassy in Malabo in October 2025, following earlier conversations with the vice president of Equatorial Guinea regarding accepting third country nationals in May 2025 that were continued on the sidelines of the UN General Assembly in New York City in September 2025.
 The deal was made alongside negotiations over tariffs and U.S. company investment in Equatorial Guinea’s gas industry.
-In exchange for accepting third country nationals deported from the United States, the Trump administration gave the government of Equatorial Guinea $7.5 million dollars of State Department funds that Congress appropriated for humanitarian assistance for refugees.
+In exchange for accepting third country nationals deported from the United States, the Trump administration gave the government of Equatorial Guinea $7.5 million of State Department funds that Congress appropriated for humanitarian assistance for refugees.
+As the Senate Foreign Relations Committee Minority Report notes, $7.5 million,“far exceeds all U.S. foreign assistance provided to the country over the last eight years combined.
+The money was directly provided to the Equatorial Guinea government, which had never before been done, outside of the United States giving some limited medical supplies.
+As of January 2026, Equatorial Guinea has received 29 third country nationals, the majority of whom it has quickly sent onward to their country of origin or intends to send onward.
+This raises the question as to why the money was needed in the first place and what Equatorial Guinea is doing with it.”

 The Vice President’s father has ruled Equatorial Guinea since 1979 as an authoritarian regime that Transparency International currently ranks 173rd out of 180 countries for corruption.
 The State Department’s 2023 Human Rights Report states that “the president and members of his inner circle continued to amass personal fortunes from the revenues associated with monopolies on all domestic commercial ventures…” and that “corruption at all levels of government was a severe problem” in Equatorial Guinea.